kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 CapAmb:	0000000000000000
 ```

-Remember, there is a tool we haven't used it, capsh (althoug, documentation link was provided)
+Remember, there is a tool we haven't used it yet, capsh (although, the documentation link was provided)

 <br>